PaddlePaddle/book/05.recommender_system/README.en.md

 <p align="center">
 <img src="image/Deep_candidate_generation_model_architecture.en.png" width="70%" ><br/>
-Figure.
-Deep candidate geeration model.
+Figure 2.
+Deep candidate generation model.
 </p>

 The first stage of this model maps watching history and search queries into fixed-length representative features.
 Then, an MLP (multi-layer perceptron, as described in the [Recognize Digits](https://github.com/PaddlePaddle/book/blob/develop/recognize_digits/README.md) tutorial) takes the concatenation of all representative vectors.
 The output of the MLP represents the user' *intrinsic interests*.
 At training time, it is used together with a softmax output layer for minimizing the classification error.
 At serving time, it is used to compute the relevance of the user with all movies.